youurayy/hyperctl/readme.md

     timesync - setup sleepwatcher time sync
-      docker - setup local docker with the master node share - setup local fs sharing with docker on master helm2 - setup helm 2 with tiller in k8s helm3 - setup helm 3
+      docker - setup local docker with the master node share - setup local fs sharing with docker on master helm - setup helm 3
         repo - install local docker repo in k8s
 '

 # performs `brew install hyperkit qemu kubernetes-cli`.
-# (will not install the package if you already have the required binary in path)
+# (will not install the package if you already have the required binary in path; kubernetes-cli will be updated)
 # (qemu is necessary for `qemu-img`)
 # you may perform these manually / selectively instead.
 ./hyperctl.sh install